stevehook/stevehook.github.com/_posts/2017-07-24-postgres-queries.md

 don't be afraid to side-step it entirely if you need to manipulate data in an unusual way.

-It's nearly always a good thing to have a database do the heavy lifting for you.
+It's nearly always a good idea to have a database do the heavy lifting for you.
 Do it to avoid loading a load of model objects via your ORM and then filtering, sorting and aggregating their data in memory.